Wilsontomass/Tourney/README.md

 I'm running a little Competition!
 And there are prizes!
 Feel free to forward this to anyone at SEB you think would be interested.

-The competition will be to write a python program that can play this prisoners dilemma game, and win against everyone elses strategies.
+The competition will be to write a little python program (as small as 2 lines!) that can play this prisoners dilemma game, and win against everyone elses strategies.
 Check out this video for context:

 https://www.youtube.com/watch?v=t9Lo2fgxWHw